georgematheos/vs-app-backend/api.md

 feathersRestClient.service('current-vs').find({ query: {
   dormitory: 'Webster' // or any other dormitory name
   onlyShowCurrent: true // or false
-  // optionally include more fields
+  // optionally include more fields or exclude fields shown }})
-}})
 .then(results => {
   // do something with the response if request is successful